Daffie95/Colorarity_ms4/README.md

 # Colorarity

 Colorarity is a companypage that acts as a wholesale for paint.
 With fast worldwide delivery and a high variety of colors in spray cans and buckets.
+This is a project that acts like the Milestone project 4, which is the last project in the full stack course hosted by Code Institute.
+This project focuses on using full stack frameworks, and in this case I will be using Django.

 ### Index
 1. Project Planning.